top of page

 Control Panel Protection.

-If speaking about an equipment 15 years old or newer, probably sounds surprising that the control panel bill is almost half of the full pricetag of the whole machine considering the hardware and software there inside; it is a must to keep its door(s) closed and to keep its AC unit working - clean the filters once in a while - to get an increase of the lasting of all components.
+If we are talking about equipment 15 years old or newer, it probably sounds surprising that the control panel bill is almost half of the price tag of the whole machine, considering the hardware and software inside; it is a must to keep its door(s) closed and to keep its AC unit working - clean the filters once in a while - to extend the life of all components.
 And this is crucial.

 Inside blaster control panel history.